userthx1138/intune-for-apple-devices/docs/Managing-Apple-Devices-with-Intune.md

 Click **Profile Type -> Templates** then **Custom** then **Create**

-Give the profile a name e.g. Support App Config then click **Next**
+Give the profile a name e.g. Baseline App Config then click **Next**

-For **Custom configuration profile name enter** Support App Config
+For **Custom configuration profile name enter** Baseline App Config

 Set **Deployment Channel** to **Device Channel**

 Upload the Custom Configuration profile file.
-Use filename `Baselinee Config Intune.mobileconfig`
+Use filename `Baseline Config Intune.mobileconfig`

 Under **Assignments** click **+Add all devices**

-***Repeat the above process for The Support app***
+***Repeat the above process for The Support app and the Privileges app***

 ***
 <div style="page-break-after: always"></div>